Close Alert Banner

 • For seniors, find a social, cultural, learning and recreational program near you.
 There are also virtual options.

-• If it’s difficult to leave your home, try the Friendly Visiting program or a Warm Line.
+• If it’s difficult to leave your home, try the Friendly Visiting program.

 • Register for Luncheon Out to connect with other seniors over a meal.